tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 	# run Rscript
 	Rscript Rscript_heatmap.R

 After running this steps you can open the resulting pdf files and explore the microbiota.
-Colors dark-blue: Lab-mice microbiota, blue: reconstituted Lab-mice microbiota, green: Wild-mice microbiota, dark-green: reconstituted Wild-mice microbiota.
+Colors dark-blue: Lab-mice microbiota, light-blue: reconstituted Lab-mice microbiota, dark-green: Wild-mice microbiota, light-green: reconstituted Wild-mice microbiota.
 You can see clustering for the samples into the Lab and Wild mice groups.

 ![heatmap-mean](/tutorials/images/headmap_abundances_mean.png)

 Futhermore, you can look at specific species eg. "Helicobacter".
 You can see that there is no Helicobacter species in the Lab mice (blue samples).
-Only two for four species get transfered from the orginal Wild mice (green) to the reconstituted Wild-mice microbiota (dark-green).
+Only two for four species get transfered from the orginal Wild mice (darkt-green) to the reconstituted Wild-mice microbiota (light-green).

 ![heatmap-mean](/tutorials/images/headmap_abundances_helicobacter.png)